Skip To Content

 These healthy behaviors can help you prevent osteoporosis, a condition where bones become weak and more likely to break.
 In fact, half of all women and one in four men over the age of 50 will break a bone due to osteoporosis.
 Most will break a bone in the hip, spine, or wrist.

 If you have ever broken a bone, you already know how painful it can be.
 Even after a broken bone heals, many people continue to have pain for a long time and may need help getting around and taking care of themselves.

 Osteoporosis is a real risk for older Asian Americans and Pacific Islanders.
 Younger women and men with certain risk factors can also get osteoporosis.
-For example, about 90 percent of Asian Americans are lactose intolerant, which means they have trouble digesting dairy products.
+For example, Asian Americans may be at increased risk for lactose intolerance, which means they have trouble digesting dairy products.
 Dairy products contain calcium, a mineral that is very important for strong bones.
 Also, many Asian Americans are small and thin, which increases the chance of getting osteoporosis.

 You have the power to prevent or delay osteoporosis.
 Find out if you are at increased risk by answering the questions below: